Installation Master Planning

 NSIP project funding is determined and prioritized by the NATO Strategic Commanders.

-Because FIM is responsible for the fiscal oversight of over 555,000 DoD facilities, it is held to a high standard of accountability.
+Because Construction is responsible for the fiscal oversight of over 555,000 DoD facilities, it is held to a high standard of accountability.
 Consequently, the office regularly submits to Congress reports detailing the facility programs within its purview.

 MilCon Status Report